-IVE adopts a structured, disciplined, solutions-based strategy enabling the bundling of various products and services to deliver a tailored customer outcome, improving the customer's return on total supply chain or 'ownership' cost.
+IVE adopts a structured, disciplined, solutions-based strategy with customers, which enables the bundling of various products and services to deliver a tailored customer outcome, improving the customers' return on total supply chain or 'ownership' cost.
 This approach has led to deep, long-term relationships with customers and provides an opportunity to further expand the range of products and services offered to customers.

-Around 86% of IVE's revenue is sourced from customers purchasing more than one Group product and/or service and our ability to meet customers' current and evolving needs is one of our key advantages leading to the long tenure of customer relationships - currently around 9.4 years on average for our Top 20 customers.
+Around 86% of IVE's customers purchase more than one Group product and/or service, and our ability to meet customers' current and evolving needs is one of our key advantages leading to the long tenure of customer relationships - currently around 9.4 years on average for our Top 20 customers.

-IVE's Top 20 customers (comprising around 39% of FY24 revenue) have contractual arrangements in place.
+IVE's top 20 customers (comprising around 39% of FY24 revenue) have contractual arrangements in place.
+Contract terms generally range from 1-5 years with the average at around 3 years.

 Moreover, approximately 78% of revenue was generated from customers with contractual arrangements in place or from customers with whom IVE has an established (greater than two years) relationship.